hrsh7th/nvim-cmp/README.md

 1. You set `vim.lsp.set_log_level` up by yourself.
 This setting will cause the filesystem operation for each LSP payloads.
-This will extremely slow down nvim-cmp (and other LSP related features.)
+This will extremely slow down nvim-cmp (and other LSP related features).

 #### How to setup supertab-like mapping?